Leakey's Bookshop, Inverness

 The Whitby Book Shop, Whitby

-For me a good bookshop his full of atmosphere with a decent creak in the floorboards.
-Located on the cobbled streets of Whitby, The Whitby Book Shop is packed top to bottom with books.
-The entrance room displays a variety of latest releases and adult books and for a small space, the booksellers have a real knack of making you want pretty much every book on display.
-Kids can escape through an arched doorway to a treasure trove of children’s books and a beautiful curved (and more importantly creaky) staircase leads you into a room full of second hand, bargain books.
-The Whitby Bookshop is a must visit if you are visiting, make sure to buy a copy of Dracula while you are there – Whitby’s most notorious resident.
+A good bookshop for me is a place packed to the brim with must-reads, full of atmosphere with a decent creak in the floorboards.
+And The Whitby Book Shop is just the place.
+The entrance room displays a variety of new and bestselling books as well plenty of curated titles exploring local interest.
+Kids can escape through an arched doorway into a treasure trove of children’s books while a beautiful curved (and more importantly creaky) staircase takes you to another room bursting with books.
+And if you are visiting, make sure to buy a copy of Dracula – Whitby’s most notorious resident.